ethereum/consensus-specs/specs/test_formats/README.md

 A fork timeline is (preferably) loaded in as a configuration object into a client, as opposed to the constants configuration:
  - We do not allocate or optimize any code based on epoch numbers.
  - When we transition from one fork to the other, it is preferred to stay online.
- - We may decide on an epoch number for a fork based on external events (e.g., Eth1 log event);
+ - We may decide on an epoch number for a fork based on external events (e.g. Eth1 log event);
     a client should be able to activate a fork dynamically.

 The format is described in [`configs/fork_timelines`](../../configs/fork_timelines/README.md#format).